Samantha went to a law school with a 30% pass rate, and she took an unconventional route to bar prep to pass the Georgia Bar Exam on her FIRST try.

 If there was there anything that helped with Samantha’s confidence levels, it was to gain 20/20 foresight by hearing the wisdom of those who took the bar exam more than once.

-Lastly, Samantha’s parting advice to those taking the bar was to trust yourself.
+Samantha’s parting advice to those taking the bar is to trust yourself.
 Making the best decision for yourself could mean forgoing the default and preparing for the bar exam on your own terms.

 Great work, Samantha!
 You can listen to the entire interview: